2011 Audi Q3

 |Price (out of date):||$58087|

-2011 AUDI Q3 specs, Engine size 2.0l., Fuel type Gasoline, Transmission Gearbox Automatic
+2011 Audi Q3 specs, Engine size 2.0l., Fuel type Gasoline, Drive wheels 4WD, Transmission Gearbox Automatic

 Audi's corporate tagline is Vorsprung durch Technik, meaning "Advancement through Technology".
 The German-language tagline is used in many European countries, including the United Kingdom, and in other markets, such as Latin America, Oceania and parts of Asia including Japan.
 The North American tagline is "Innovation through technology", but in Canada the German tagline Vorsprung durch Technik is now used in advertising.